c3lang/c3-web/src/content/docs/Build Your Project/project-config.md

 ## Compilation options

-The project file contains common settings at the top level, that can be overridden by each target, by simply assigning that particular key.
-So if the top level defines `target` to be `macos-x64` and the actual target defines it to be `windows-x64`, then the `windows-x64` will be used for compilation.
+The project file contains common settings at the top level that can be overridden by each target by simply assigning that particular key.
+So if the top level defines `target` to be `macos-x64` and the actual target defines it to be `windows-x64`, then the `windows-x64` target will be used for compilation.

 Similarly, compiler command line parameters can be used in turn to override the target setting.